pwbriggs/music-assistant.github.io/docs/ui.md

 !!! warning "Important"
     Do not attempt to group other groups.
 Doing so will likely result in unpredicatable behaviour.
 Future MA versions may support this in limited circumstances.

+!!! note "Note"
+    If a player is taken over by another app, MA will not have knowledge of that, and the group won't recover.
+Additionally, if a player of a syncgroup joins late (e.g. it was unpowered) it also wont recover.

 ***************************************************************

 ## Artist / Album / Track View